Paul Kiplimo Boit: Early life and education

 Paul Kiplimo Boit was born in 1906 in Kipkutu village South Nandi District (now known as Nandi County).
 His parents were Kipsasam and Tapseurei.
 He was brother to the Late Kimagut Arap Tireito and Sister Bot Tendenei and Anne Kabur.
 He lived with his father in Kaptagat where he was working as a foreman in the saw mill.
 In 1932, he opted to join Kapsabet High School then known as Kapsabet Government African School (GAS) because of his academic endeavours as opposed to artisan schools, where he completed his education at grade 9 in 1939.
-He was saved and baptized 1937.
+He converted to Christianity in 1937.

 Teaching career

 After completing his grade 9 education he wanted to proceed to Maseno but due to lack of school fees he opted to become a teacher at mission school (Kapsabet Mission).
-Here he taught among others Retired President Daniel Moi, Edward Limo and Grace Cherotich his wife.
+Here he taught among others Retired president Daniel Moi, Edward Limo and Grace Cherotich his wife.
 He proved to be a successful teacher, teaching curriculum and agriculture which earned him admiration from the colonial administration.
 In 1936 he became a teacher at the AIM School in Ndulele before moving to DEB School Ndalat where he taught for ten years.
 His excellent teaching skills gained recognition he was asked by the colonial administration to go and start an outpost school at Ndalat in 1940.
 It was at this when he married his former student Grace Cherotich and settled in Ndalat at a place called Kolonget.